 progressBar1.Value = e.ProgressPercentage;

 this.Text = e.ProgressPercentage.ToString();

+Color.
 One of the useful properties on the ProgressBar is the ForeColor property.
 This can be set to a Color value to change the color of the bar itself that is drawn on the screen.
 It is often better to use the default color.